tamnil/codeeval/README.md

 # Codeeval solutions
 My personal solutions for some challenges

-This repo is for backup propouses
+This repo is for backup propouse

 Codeeval doesent work anymore since 2015 :(